WinDocks/RancherWebApp/README.md

 # RancherWebApp
-Web Application to test Windocks QL Proxy in Rancher
+Web Application to test Windocks SQL Proxy in Rancher